a-z-listing/a-z-listing/readme.txt

 This filter can also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.

+*If there is code already in your functions.php then add just the line beginning with `add_filter` on a new line directly after the very first instance of `<?php`.*

 = How do I apply the in-built styling? =

-in your theme's functions.php add the following code:
+In your theme's functions.php add the following code:

     <?php
     add_filter( 'a-z-listing-add-styling', '__return_true' );
     ?>

+*If there is code already in your functions.php then add just the line beginning with `add_filter` on a new line directly after the very first instance of `<?php`.*

 == Screenshots ==